kasnerz/d2t_iterative_editing/README.md

 Things you may want to consider:
 - The size of the vocabulary determines the number of phrases used by LaserTagger (see the paper for details).
 The value 100 was used in the final experiments.
 - The wrapper for LaserTagger is implemented in `model_tf.py`.
 The wrapper calls the methods from the LaserTagger repository (directory `lasertagger_tf`) similarly to the original implementation.
-  - *This is a temporary solution: we are working on implementing a custom PyTorch version of LaserTagger, which should be more clear and flexible.*
 - For debugging, the number of training steps can be lowered e.g. to 100.
 - Parameters `--train_only` and `--export_only` can be used to skip other pipeline phases.
 - If you have the correct Tensorflow version (`tensorflow-1.15-gpu`) but a GPU is not used, check if CUDA libraries were linked correctly.